arcolon14/arc-congen2024-radseq/README.md

   FFFFFFFFFFFFFF:FFFFFFFFFFFFFFFFFF,FFFFFF:FFFFFFFFFFFF:F:FF:FFFF:...
 ```

-Following the library configuration, we do not expect to see a barcode nor
+Following the library configuration (in this case a paired-end,
+single-digest RADseq), we do not expect to see a barcode nor a restriction
-a restriction enzyme cutsite.
+enzyme cutsite.

 ### Processing raw data

 After inspecting the raw data, we can start processing it using the *Stacks*
 `process_radtags` program.
 We can demultiplex the combined reads into the
 data for the individual samples, and we can filter the reads to remove
-those of low quality.
+those of low quality (as defined by the `PHRED` score).

 First, we will create a new directory to store the data for the processed
 samples.